Supplement to Trinity

 Athanasius and others in the prevailing party argued that the salvation of humans requires the Son and Holy Spirit to be equally divine with the Father.
 This kind of argument depends on various controversial models of salvation, such as the one on which salvation involves the “deification” or “divinization” of humans, which can only be accomplished by one who is himself divine (Rusch 1980, 22–23).
 Despite shifting convictions about what salvation is and how God accomplishes it, this basic sort of argument remains popular—that if Christ and/or the Holy Spirit were not in some sense “fully divine”, then humanity couldn't be saved by their actions.
 (For an influential medieval argument, see Anselm Cur.)
 Perhaps the most currently popular such argument is that our forgiveness by God, an infinitely valuable being, requires an atoning sacrifice of infinite value.
 Hence, Christ has to be fully divine, as only a fully divine being has infinite value.

-Around the time of the Council of Constantinople, as imperial and ecclesial forces were systematically extinguishing subordinationist groups in the eastern and western empires (Wiles 1996, 27–40), the kind of trinitarianism which finally prevailed within the mainstream institutions of Christianity began to gel into a recognizable form.
+Around the time of the very messy Council of Constantinople (Freeman 2008, 91-104; Hanson 1988, 791-823), as imperial and ecclesial forces began to systematically extinguish subordinationist groups in the eastern and western empires (Wiles 1996, 27–40), the kind of trinitarianism which finally prevailed within the mainstream institutions of Christianity began to gel into a recognizable form.
 Following Hanson (1988) and Ayres (2004) we call this the “pro-Nicene consensus”.
 This consensus spanned the east-west (Greek-Latin) divide.
 Thus, to present this view we summarize the accounts of two influential theorists, one from each side of this cultural and linguistic divide: Gregory of Nyssa, and Augustine of Hippo.
-(General criticisms of this sort of trinitarianism are discussed in section 4 of the main text.)

 Gregory of Nyssa (ca. 335–ca. 395) is now known as one of the Cappadocian Fathers, the other two being his older brother Basil of Caesarea (ca. 329–79) and Gregory Nazianzus (329–89).
 These three active bishops are credited with establishing a consistent terminology for the Trinity, namely using hypostasis or prosopon for what God is three of, and ousia (along with phusis) for what God is one of.
 (On their lives, careers, and extant writings, see Ayres 2004 and Hanson 1996.)
 We look briefly at Nyssa's views here, as illustrating several points about the pro-Nicene consensus.